git-moss/DrivenByMoss-Documentation/Novation/Novation-Remote-SLmkI-mkII.md

 ### Touchpad

-* Mode: Select what to control with the touchpad
+* Mode: Select what to control with the touchpad.

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.
-* Use drum pads for mode selection: The drums can be used to select the different modes if enabled
+* Use drum pads for mode selection: The drums can be used to select the different modes if enabled.

 ### Transport

-* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button
+* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button.
-* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak